gngrwzrd/versionutil/readme.md

 The build server increments the patch component every time a successful integration runs.
 Incrementing major or minor requires human intervention.

-This script was created to allow to customizing the Info.plist CFBundleShortVersionString and control what happens on the build server when it calculates the version number.
+This script was created to allow customizing the Info.plist CFBundleShortVersionString and control what happens on the build server when it calculates the version number.